 Transcendental Meditation and his work with appealingly nondidactic

-and non-New Age-y clarity, and in so doing opens the door--a crack,
+and non–New Age-y clarity, and in so doing opens the door—a crack,

-at least--to the heretofore impenetrable mysteries of his
+at least—to the heretofore impenetrable mysteries of his

 imagination."

---Katie Bolick, The Boston Globe
+—Katie Bolick, The Boston Globe

-"The quirky helmer known for Boy Scout demeanor and
+“The quirky helmer known for Boy Scout demeanor and twisted tales

-Meditation.
-But don't worry: David Lynch, one-time creator of "The
+worry: David Lynch, one-time creator of “The Angriest Dog in the

-Angriest Dog in the World" comic, keeps the proselytizing to a
+World” comic, keeps the proselytizing to a minimum.
+He addresses

-it) to director's commentaries (against) in deceptively simple, yet
+commentaries (against) in deceptively simple, yet ultimately

-filmmakers to enjoy."
+to enjoy.”

 filmmaker whose creations include Eraserhead, Blue Velvet,